twilson63/vouch-service-poc/README.md

 * dao - contains the contract, state and deploy script of the DAO contract
 * svc - contains the REST server for the vouch service
 * client - contains the client contract that needs to only allow vouched callers of a function.

+## Steps to Test

+> Start arlocal `npx arlocal`

+To test this workflow:

+1. Deploy DAO contract - `node dao/deploy.js`
+1. Set Public Key - `node dao/set-public-key.js`

+> This step will also set an internal JWK in the `svc` directory to be used to create a signature

+1. Create Vouch Record for address - `node src/create-vouch.js`
+1. Start vouch service server - `node svc/server.js`
+1. Request a signature for a wallet
+1.